ruggeri/tech-notes/randos/physics/electrical-generation.md

   - Source: https://www.youtube.com/watch?v=fJeRabV5hNU
 - However, for commercial power, I think it's common to give three phases of 208V live-to-live.
   - Each phase is 120V above ground.
+This is 120/208V.
   - I think this also maybe happens in apartment buildings sometimes?
   - A lot of things can operate on 208V, but at lower power.
+- Last, there is _industrial power_.
+This is typical three-phase 277/480V.

 ## Synchronous Motor